 and Phyllis Diller, 1966

-“On 16 April 1965, the ‘Smothers Brothers’ guested, with Jack." says Laura Leff.
+“On 16 April 1965, the ‘Smothers Brothers’ guested, with Jack." says Laura Leibowitz.
 "It was his last regular television show.
-Jack was 71 years old.
+Jack was 71 years old.'
 There would be specials, but the fall of 1965 was the first season without a regular Jack Benny show, on radio or television, in 33 years.”

 To eulogize Benny, in late 1974, William Paley, founder and head of CBS, made a rare on-camera appearance.
 “I can never see another Jack Benny coming along,” he said.
 Benny was a strong role model, other entertainers, those who understood how he prepared … knew, from him, “that to produce a successful show, [especially] a comedy, took a great deal of work.